YounGoat/nodejs.sheepy/README.md

 #	sheepy

 *sheepy* is a simple and tiny web server.
 It maybe the smallest one you have ever met, except that Node.js is necessary to run.
 See [CHANGE LOG](./CHANGELOG.md) for notable changes.
+If you are interested in contributing to *sheepy*, see [Documents](./docs/SUMMARY.md) for details.

 ##	Install & Run